I had the opportunity to spend several months doing hands-on testing with the

 It goes to show that they had confidence in their product’s battery life and weren’t afraid to send me one for testing that had its fair share of use already.

 If you’re interested in learning more, I’d recommend taking a look at the Fi smart dog collar over on their website.
 Go ahead and test out that 3-month battery life for yourself!

 The most important factor impacting battery life will be its usage conditions.
 While within range of the base or your phone, the collar is able to connect via Bluetooth and avoid using the GPS function.

 This allows it to save battery during normal day-to-day use.

 Luckily, Gus exhibits what I would consider pretty typical behavior for a family dog.
 She spends most of the day roaming around the house/yard or sleeping (that’s the Dane for ya ;)).

-With the exception of nighttime, Gus wore the collar all day everyday during testing.
-Before testing the Fi collar, our practice had always been to remove her collar at night so we continued doing so with the Fi collar.
+With the exception of nighttime, Gus wore the collar all day every day during testing.
+Before testing the

 While Gus is usually at home or around our family, I did take the opportunity to activate “lost dog mode” while she was away from the house with my wife on three occasions.
 This allowed me to safely test how the mode performed, and also simulate how its use would impact battery life.